Daith Piercing Healing, Cleaning & Aftercare

 We’ve established that the healing process for a daith piercing can take many months, so it’s advisable to carry on cleaning the piercing throughout this period to ensure it heals as best as it possibly can.

 You may want to consult your piercing professional before you stop cleaning the area so they can give their professional advice as to whether they think the piercing has sufficiently healed or not.

 Sometimes it’s worth cleaning the piercing for 2 extra weeks after you feel your piercing has healed, just to give you peace of mind, and to help finish off the final healing stages.

-While there are many different opinions as to when you can change your daith piercing jewelry, It's strongly recommended that you remove your piercing only when your piercer advises it's okay for you to do so.
+While there are many different opinions as to when you can change your daith piercing jewelry, it’s strongly recommended that you remove it only when your piercer advises it’s okay for you to do so.

-Of course, there may be circumstances where you NEED to remove the piercing, so in that case, you should remove the jewelry for a very short amount of time only; and it would be in your best interest to consult your piercer for their advice, and how to proceed in your own personal circumstance.
+Of course, there may be circumstances where you need to remove the piercing, so in that case, you should remove the jewelry for a very short amount of time only; and it would be in your best interest to consult your piercer for their advice on how to proceed.

 Daith Piercings And Keloids

-There is a small chance you can develop keloid scars after getting your daith piercing.
-A keloid scar is a formation of large, puffy-looking tissue that is primarily made up of excess collagen.
+There’s a small chance you can develop keloid scars after getting your daith piercing.
+A keloid scar is a formation of large, firm tissue that is primarily made up of excess collagen.
 Keloids more commonly appear on the upper ear after a piercing.

 If a keloid scar forms after your piercing, you should consult your doctor.
 Treatments for these include laser therapy, cortisone injections, and pressure dressings.
-While these treatments can help to smooth out the skin, there is a chance that permanent scarring could remain on the affected area
+While these treatments can help to smooth out the skin, there is a chance that permanent scarring could remain around the affected area.

 As long as you take the right precautions with your daith piercing, within 6-12 months, you should have a fully healed and intriguing piece of piercing-art, and it will all have been more than worth it.